MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/configuration-data-projects.md

 [!include [banner](../includes/banner.md)]

-Configuration data projects are used to manage the movement of company configuration data between your application.
+Configuration data projects are used to manage the movement of company configuration data between instances of your application.
 They are intended to support the following scenarios:

 - **Export of configurations** – Create configurations of entities, and use the data management framework to export the configurations to a package.
 - **Import of configurations** – Upload a configuration package, and use the data management framework to import the package.